List of Red Dwarf episodes: Red Dwarf VIII (1999)

 Having changed the look and format for Series VII, Naylor returned to the series' original roots for Series VIII.
 Writing the scripts himself, Naylor resurrected the original crew of Red Dwarf, along with Holly, this time played by Norman Lovett, and Chris Barrie as Rimmer.
 With the old cast and Red Dwarf itself now, the series returned to being videotaped in front of a studio audience, and ended on a cliffhanger that remained unresolved until 2009's Red Dwarf: Back to Earth.
 With 52 episodes, the series was now in a good position for international syndication and the prospect of a feature-length film increased.

 KTEH, a Public Broadcasting Service (PBS) station in San Jose, California, broadcast the entire series on 7 March 1999.
 As a result, they broadcast the last five episodes of Series VIII before they were aired in the UK.
 "Cassandra" was also broadcast on other PBS stations on that date, as well.

 Red Dwarf: Back to Earth (2009)

 In 2009, UKTV channel Dave screened three new 25-minute specials to celebrate the 21st anniversary of the show.
 The new episodes form part of an effort by Dave to screen more original programming, instead of just repeats.
 The specials were made up of a three-part story, "Back to Earth", as well as a "Making-of" special.
 Originally, there were to be two episodes, a "Making-of" and a live show titled Red Dwarf: Unplugged.
 However, according to Robert Llewellyn on Twitter, the Live Show had been cancelled due to time and money, and that there would be three episodes instead.
-As with series 7, these episodes were not filmed in front of a live studio audience; however, unlike the seventh series, it was not shown to an audience at a later date to record the audience laughter.
+As with series 7, these episodes were not filmed in front of a live studio audience; however, like the seventh series, it was shown to an audience at a later date to record the audience laughter.